 You know, I’ve seen the video.
 There was a good six months where she watched it almost every day, desperately searching for a clue, any kind of hint.
 All for nothing, obviously.
 I think we all knew that, the neighbours.
 But we’d sit with her while she did it, so she wouldn’t have to be alone.

-Featuring, in order of appearance, Sarah Marchand, Kevin Matthew Wong, and Frances Loiselle.
+Performed by Sarah Marchand, and featuring Kevin Matthew Wong and Frances Loiselle.

 You see, the people who lived here choose to do so for a very specific reason.
 In spite of the fact that, until their being here, no humans who had ever set foot in this place wanted any part of it.